OpenFieldAutomation-OFA/ros-weed-control/ofa_ikfast_plugin/README.md

     xacro ofa_robot.urdf.xacro > ofa_robot.urdf
     ```
     Then commit and push the repository.
 2. On a computer with `amd64` architecture, pull the repository with the new URDF file and run the script.
-It cannot be executed on a `arm64` platform.
+This cannot be executed on a `arm64` platform.
     ```bash
     bash auto_update_ikfast.sh
     ```